wiebebuis/atv_pcc/content/Partimentopatronen (Tonal Tools, Lieven Strobbe).md

 6. **recomposition** and **emulation** of literature (Hoe gebruikte componist X deze component?)

 Components can be **altered** with regard to **length** and **shape** (27):
-1. Stretching and composing-out (walking bass by gapp-filling)
+1. Stretching and composing-out (walking bass by gap-filling)
 2. Compressing and cutting (play faster and cutting by deleting transitory chords)
 3. Merging (combineren door een overlappende toon te gebruiken tussen twee segmenten)
 4. Mixed alterations.